 4. Fernbank Museum

-Fernbank Museum is an awesome natural history museum in the city, full of really cool exhibits about our past!
+Everyone knows that Fernbank Museum is an awesome natural history museum in the city, full of really cool exhibits about our past!
 But did you also know that when you grab tickets, you are also able to explore the 75 acres of woods and forest, which include outdoor exhibits, breathtaking walking trails, native wildlife, nature playgrounds, and more!
 And in October, they have Spirits set up in the woods!

 5. Dunwoody Nature Center

 There’s two miles of hiking trails at Dunwoody Nature Center, so of course, it’s one of the hotspots for checking out the falling leaves for Atlantans.
 There’s also so much for kids to do at the Nature Center, making it a beloved family favorite.

 6. Agnes Scott College

 College grounds in Atlanta are some of the best places to enjoy a top-notch stroll in the fall.
 From Georgia Tech in the center of Atlanta, to Emory University in Decatur.
 The ATL and its surrounding areas have so many absolutely gorgeous campuses.
 Speaking of Decatur, Agnes Scott College has breathtaking grounds that we recommend checking out this fall AND it’s close to a ton of cute coffee shops, so you can stroll through the fallings leaves with a pumpkin spice latte in hand!

 7. Roswell Mill